-- 1. Refrain from aspirin and ibuprofen, as well as other non-steroidal antiinflammatory medications and blood thinners until at least two weeks after your surgery. - 2.
-Diet: No restrictions, you can eat what you like provided you don't have an upset stomach from anesthesia. - 3.
+- 1. Refrain from aspirin and ibuprofen, as well as other non-steroidal anti-inflammatory medications and blood thinners until at least ten days after your surgery. - 2.
+Diet: No restrictions; you can eat what you like provided you don't have an upset stomach from anesthesia. - 3.
 Activity: Definitely refrain from any exercise or strenuous activity for the first two to three weeks after surgery.
 This includes housecleaning, vacuuming, and brisk walking.
 After about 10 days, it is okay to go out to dinner or a movie, or even a short trip to the store (but don't carry any heavy bags).
 In general, limit your lifting to no greater than 12 pounds.
 For those of you with small children, don't carry them.
-Instead, have someone else put them on your lap and you can hold them.
-By six weeks, for most patients, provided your incisions have healed, your restrictions are lifted and exercise can be resumed.
+Instead have someone else put them on your lap and you can hold them.
+By six weeks, for most patients, provided your incisions have healed, your restrictions are lifted, and exercise can be resumed.
 For less extensive MTLs, this should occur before six weeks. - 4.
-Compression: You should wear your compression garment daily and nightly at least for the first two weeks.
-If you've had muscle layer tightening, you'll need to wear it for up to six weeks. - 5.
+Compression: You should wear your compression garment daily and nightly for at least the first two weeks. - 5.
 Smoking: NO SMOKING FOR AT LEAST 6 WEEKS AFTER SURGERY.
 Dr. Pautler strongly advises that you stop smoking altogether for your overall health as well. - 6.
 Bathing: It is okay to shower two to three days after your surgery.
 NO BATHS OR SWIMMING until your wounds are healed and it is okay with Dr. Pautler. - 7.
-No vigorous sexual activity until cleared by Dr. Pautler! - 8.
-Scars: Once your incisions are healed, there are several options you have to try to improve the appearance of your scars.
+No sexual intercourse for six weeks! - 8.
+Scars: once your incisions are healed, there are several options you have to try to improve the appearance of your scars.
 Inexpensive ones include cocoa butter and vitamin E oil.
-Mederma is a scar cream that is available over-the-counter but is a little pricier.
+Mederma is a scar cream that is available over the counter but is a little pricier.
 Combined with massage, these emollients can help accelerate scar softening, fading, and maturation.
 Silicone preparations are also available, but costly, and more suitable for patients that have a known tendency to form poor scars.
-Bear in mind that the way you heal and the type of scar you form are depending on your genetic make-up, and despite the best surgical technique and scar management, some patients will have poor scars.
+Bear in mind that the way you heal and the type of scar you form are depending on your genetic makeup and despite the best surgical technique and scar management, some patients will have poor scars. - 9.
+Blood clot in veins or in lungs: This is rare but can happen with any surgical procedure that is over two hours long.
+It is treatable but may require a prolonged stay in the hospital.
+Dr. Pautler tries to prevent this by using compression devices on your legs during and after surgery and encouraging early ambulation after the surgery. - 10.
+Delayed wound healing: This refers to the length of time needed for the groin incision to heal, which is considerably longer than for other incisions on the body.
+This is because of the location.
+It can seep a little there and require more dressing changes.
+Again, this is normal and if anything, is more of an inconvenience. - 11.
+Migration of the scar: The groin scar is subject to a lot of downward pull and could drop and be visible.
+If this were to happen, the scar can be revised to be positioned higher.